brandur/sorg/content/drafts/acid.md

-developer reasonably competent with their RDMS of choice and armed with an ORM and migration framework can easily keep up with their document store-oriented counterpart (and probably outpace them), but more importantly, this is optimizing for exactly the wrong thing.
+developer reasonably competent with their RDMS of choice and armed with an ORM and migration framework can easily keep up with their document store-oriented counterpart (and probably outpace them), but more importantly, it's optimizing for exactly the wrong thing.

 While building a prototype quickly might be important for